Or, Why This Portlander Got an Umbrella… for Hawaii.

 Real Portlanders don’t carry umbrellas.

 Oh sure – you might “own” an umbrella.
 And if push comes to shove, you might even be able to find it to loan to visiting out-of-town relatives.
 (Tip: It’s probably hidden in the back corner of your garage.)
 But a real Portland native wouldn’t be caught dead actually carrying one around town, much less popping it open in the rain.

 I received my Umbrellas Hawaii sun-brella free to test drive, no strings attached.
 This post may contain affiliate links, but don’t worry – they won’t bite.

 Due to his strong Native American heritage, Mr. B is blessed with beautiful olive-brown skin that turns the color of warm caramel in the sun.
 I, on the other hand, with my Celtic and Germanic roots and pasty-white complexion to match, have no such luck: I practically burn just thinking about direct sunlight.
 (As a tween, I once fell asleep floating in the pool at Kah-nee-ta Hot Springs and ended up with second degree burns over almost 50 percent of my body.)
 So last winter when Mr. B and I started planning our recent Hawaiian vacation, sun protection was at the top of my list, and I knew a simple sunscreen wasn’t going to cut it.
 I needed a plan.

-Many tips for avoiding sunburn simply do not work when you are on vacation.
+Many tips to avoid sunburn simply do not work when you are on vacation.
 These include things like: